We'll be running a referendum on whether we should remain a part of the National Union of Students (NUS).

 HSU gets support from NUS Elected Officers for campaigns which impact Hallam students regionally, providing us with a larger voice when needed.

-Why leave NUS UK
+Why disaffiliate from NUS UK

 The £30,000 HSU spends each year on NUS UK can instead be spent on resources impacting Hallam students directly.

-Hallam students do not necessarily feel a large benefit from NUS Campaigns, as they are on national, not local issues.
+Hallam students do not necessarily feel a large benefit from NUS Campaigns as they are on national, not local, issues.

 HSU Officers can still campaign and work with local MPs, other Students' Unions, and other elected officers to create change within South Yorkshire.

-Leaving NUS UK has no impact on students being able to access student discounts, such as the TOTUM card.
+Disaffiliating from NUS UK has no impact on students being able to access student discounts, such as the TOTUM card.

 What happens if we remain affiliated or disaffiliate with NUS UK?